Two-dimensional conformal field theory, full vertex algebra and current-current deformation

-A crucial point of our definition is to introduce a class of real analytic functions on $\CPm$ with certain possible singularities at $\{0,1,\infty\}$, which we call {\it conformal singularities}.
+A crucial point of our definition is introducing a class of real analytic functions on $\CPm$ with certain possible singularities at $\{0,1,\infty\}$, which we call {\it conformal singularities}.
 Roughly speaking, a function with a conformal singularity at $0$ has the following expansion around $z=0$,

 where $|z|=z\z$, the square of the absolute value, and $a_{n,m}^r \in \C$.
 This series is assumed to be absolutely convergent in an annulus $0<|z|<R$ (for the precise definition, see Section \ref{sec_singularity}).
 A typical example of such a function on $\CP$ is $|z|^r$ ($r\in \R$), which has the conformal singularities at $\{0,\infty\}$.
 Another example is